Will-est/artoolkitx_ar_glasses/README.md

 * Join our forum and chat with other developers: https://forums.artoolkitx.org
 * Report and help with issues: https://github.com/artoolkitx/artoolkitx/issues
 * Follow us on social media: https://twitter.com/artoolkitx and https://www.facebook.com/artoolkitX/

+## Will's Additions to Setup Stuff

+# Pre-Setup:
+**Note**: You need to be in some kind of linux environment for this.
+WSL does work(this whole project was made with that in mind)

+Run ```./dependency_install.sh``` inside of the 'scripts' directory to install needed dependencies(if there is anything missing, feel free to add it to the list)

+Before you can go to [Quick start](Quick%20start.md), you are going to neeed to go to [https://www.artoolkitx.org/docs/downloads/](this website) and go to the version of artoolkitx that you want and download the one that says "artoolkitx-lib_1.1.22_{your system}.deb".
+The [Quick start](Quick%20start.md) mentions this too, but I think I explain it simpler here.

+After